-Your wood heater is designed to burn dry hardwood only.
+Your wood heater is designed to burn dry softwood only.
 It is NOT designed to burn the following:

-- Soft wood
+- Hardwood

 - Treated or painted wood

 - Paper or cardboard, other than small amounts used to light stove.

-- Plastics

 - Synthetic fuel or logs that are not approved for solid fuel stoves

 - Household rubbish

-• Liquid fuels
+- Liquid fuels